 Studies in dairy cows indicate that the concentration of levocarnitine in milk is increased following exogenous administration of levocarnitine.
 In nursing mothers receiving levocarnitine, any risks to the child of excess carnitine intake need to be weighed against the benefits of levocarnitine supplementation to the mother.
 Consideration may be given to discontinuation of nursing or of levocarnitine treatment.

 Gastrointestinal Reactions: Various mild gastrointestinal complaints have been reported during the long-term administration of oral L- or D,L-carnitine; these include transient nausea and vomiting, abdominal cramps, and diarrhea.
-Gastrointestinal adverse reactions with Levocarnitine Oral Solution USP dissolved in liquids might be avoided by a slow consumption of the solution or by a greater dilution.
+Gastrointestinal adverse reactions with Levocarnitine Oral Solution dissolved in liquids might be avoided by a slow consumption of the solution or by a greater dilution.
 Decreasing the dosage often diminishes or eliminates drug-related patient body odor or gastrointestinal symptoms when present.
-Tolerance should be monitored very closely during the first week of administration, and after any dosage increases.
+Tolerance should be monitored very closely during the first week of administration and after any dosage increases.

 Neurologic Reactions: Seizures have been reported to occur in patients with or without pre-existing seizure activity receiving either oral or intravenous levocarnitine.
 In patients with pre-existing seizure activity, an increase in seizure frequency and/or severity has been reported.

 There have been no reports of toxicity from levocarnitine overdosage.
 Levocarnitine is easily removed from plasma by dialysis.
 The intravenous LD50 of levocarnitine in rats is 5.4 g/kg and the oral LD50 of levocarnitine in mice is 19.2 g/kg.
 Large doses of levocarnitine may cause diarrhea.